EVEREST | Nepal

 Allowing you to customize your expedition to suit your needs is a huge priority for us.

 As mountaineers ourselves we understand that it’s the little things that can make the difference.
 Comfortable, well rested climbers are successful climbers.
+While people often dismiss these add-ons as indulgent luxuries, for many it’s a game changer.
+We encourage you to tailor your expedition to suit your individual needs and talk with us about any other options you might be interested in.

-Everest Amenities
+Everest Expedition Amenities

 - State of the art lightweight oxygen systems

-- 5 star accommodation in Kathmandu
+- 5-star accommodation in Kathmandu

-- Team jackets & hats
+- CTSS team jackets and hats

 - Unlimited 3rd party wifi available for purchase